ionicthemes/building-a-complete-mobile-app-with-ionic-framework/README.md

 }
 ```

-Other awesome feature are **_Sass variables_**.
-These will enable us to reuse variables accross our stylesheets.
-This is particulary useful for example when defining colors that will be spread accross the app.
+Other awesome features are **_Sass variables_**.
+These will enable us to reuse variables across our style sheets.
+This is particularly useful for example when defining colors that will be spread across the app.

-Here you can see the variables we defined for our app, and how easily we can change those and inmediately change the UI color scheme of the whole app.
+Here you can see the variables we defined for our app, and how easily we can change those and immediately change the UI color scheme of the whole app.
 ``` css
 $content-bg: #EAEAEA;
 $content-color: #444444;